 “One of the greatest human failings is to prefer to be right than to be effective.”

 Effectiveness of belief

-Beliefs are however, also a risk amplifier and can lead to blindly walking down a cliff.
+Beliefs are, however, also a risk amplifier and can lead to blindly walking down a cliff.
 If you choose to follow a certain view down a path, you should stop once in a while to question where you are going.
 Make sure that you account for and insure against this side of yourself in places where it can hurt you.
 This is where rationality of action comes into play.
-Still be aware of your biases and stop to recognize and correct in the case you are wrong.
+Still, be aware of your biases and stop to recognize and update in case you are wrong.
 Insure against hidden risk.
 After all, what makes a belief effective is how well it lets you thrive and survive.